 Turkey neck… the gift that keeps on giving

 On the morning of December 25th, 1997, I woke up early in my sunny apartment in North End Halifax.
 My then-boyfriend snored softly beside me, unencumbered by obligation.
 My first thought?
 MUST GET THE TURKEY IN THE OVEN.
 People (aka my future mother-in-law) were coming for dinner and it had to be PERFECT.
-I made a small movement towards the edge of the bed, and TWANG.
+I made a small movement toward the edge of the bed, and TWANG.
 My neck.
 Oh my god, my neck.
 I could.
 Not.
 Move.

 “Honey,” I whispered hoarsely, tapping him on the wrist, “I can’t move.”
 Tears slid down my cheeks, partly from the pain and partly from the bitter knowledge that I was assuredly defeated before I had even begun.
-Make no mistake — Christmas was for me, in those days, a bloody battleground.
-How could I make both of my divorced parents — who lived two hours apart — happy?
+Make no mistake—Christmas was for me, in those days, a bloody battleground.
+How could I make both of my divorced parents—who lived two hours apart—happy?
 What about my divorced (almost) in-laws?
 And my little brothers?
 How can I see my grandmother who might not remember me for much longer?
-And still produce a magical experience for my own new little family?
+And still, produce a magical experience for my own new little family?

 Sounds super fun, right??